 Kamala Market

-Situated a short walk from Kamala Beach, this open-air evening market draws both locals and visitors with its mix of street food stalls, clothing vendors, souvenir sellers, and fresh produce.
-The atmosphere is relaxed and informal, reflecting the quieter, more laid-back character of the Kamala area compared to Phuket's busier tourist hubs.
-Food is a highlight, with vendors serving everything from sushi and meat skewers to coconut ice cream, fresh juices, and regional Thai specialties — many at remarkably low prices.
-Beyond eating, shoppers can browse stalls selling clothes, shoes, bags, sunglasses, watches, and trinkets, making it a practical stop for picking up affordable holiday extras.
+Situated a short walk from Kamala Beach, this open-air evening market draws both locals and visitors with a well-rounded mix of street food stalls, clothing vendors, souvenir sellers, and fresh produce.
+It reflects the quieter, more laid-back character of the Kamala area compared to Phuket's busier tourist hubs, making it a pleasant alternative for those looking to browse without the crowds.
+Food is a clear highlight, with vendors serving sushi, meat skewers, fresh fish, coconut ice cream, juices, and regional Thai specialties — many at remarkably low prices.
+Beyond eating, shoppers can pick through stalls selling clothes, shoes, bags, sunglasses, watches, and trinkets.
 Bargaining is part of the experience, and cash in Thai baht is the preferred payment method.
-Good to know: The market operates Tuesday, Monday, Thursday, and Friday from 14:00 to 21:00 — note it is closed on weekends, which surprises some visitors.
-Arriving earlier in the session allows time to browse before stalls get busy later in the evening.
-While it is not the largest market in Phuket, its proximity to Kamala Beach makes it a convenient afternoon detour rather than a dedicated trip, particularly for those already staying in the area.
+Worth noting: the market operates Monday, Tuesday, Thursday, and Friday from 14:00 to 21:00 — it is closed on weekends, which catches some visitors off guard.
+It is not the largest market in Phuket, and those staying outside the area may not find it worth a dedicated trip.
+For guests already based in Kamala, however, it makes an easy and enjoyable afternoon detour, particularly earlier in the session before the stalls get busiest toward the evening.

 Experience hints